Dynamically Types Boxes#

 Non-Relocatable Types#

-To store an object that cannot be trivially relocated within an amongoc_box
+To store an object that cannot be trivially relocated within an amongoc_box,

-, which forcibly disables the
+one should use amongoc_box_init_noinline(), which forcibly disables the

 small-object optimization within the created box.

-The C++ APIs amongoc::unique_box::from()
+The C++ APIs amongoc::unique_box::from() will automatically handle this

-distiction by consulting amongoc::enable_trivially_relocatable_v
+distiction by consulting amongoc::enable_trivially_relocatable_v.

 Triviallity#

-is said to be trivial if the type it contains is
+An amongoc_box is said to be trivial if the type it contains is

 small and the box has no associated destructor.